Diamond Creek

 Table Chart PROFILE FAQ

-Conversely, professional & technical services show lower representation at 7.4% versus the regional average of 10.1%.
-The area appears to offer limited local employment opportunities, indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, labour force levels increased by 0.2%, while employment declined by 0.1%, resulting in a rise in unemployment rate by 0.3 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
-State-level data to 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Diamond Creek's employment mix indicates local employment should increase by 6.7% over five years and 13.7% over ten years, though this is a simple extrapolation for illustrative purposes and does not consider localised population projections.
+Construction stands out with employment levels at 1.6 times the regional average.
+Conversely, professional & technical services show lower representation at 7.4% compared to the regional average of 10.1%.
+The area appears to offer limited local employment opportunities.
+Over a 12-month period ending in September 2025, labour force increased by 0.2%, while employment declined by 0.1%, causing unemployment to rise by 0.3 percentage points.
+In comparison, Greater Melbourne saw employment grow by 3.0% and labour force expand by 3.3%.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Diamond Creek's employment mix suggests local employment should increase by 6.7% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment